Creamy Cranberry Smoothie (No Banana)

 Tip: For a sweeter smoothie option you can add 2 teaspoons of pure maple syrup or 1 pitted date before blending.

-Coconut milk: I love how silky and creamy coconut milk makes my smoothie recipes.
-Be sure to use full-fat coconut milk from a can for the best taste and texture.
+- Coconut milk: I love how silky and creamy coconut milk makes my smoothie recipes.
+Be sure to use full-fat coconut milk from a can for the best taste and texture, or swap in any milk you like.

 Tip for Using Leftovers!
-You can use this same healthy fruit smoothie to make creamy cranberry popsicles!
-Simply freeze the smoothie in popsicle molds for a refreshing, healthy treat.
+You can use this same fruit smoothie to make creamy cranberry popsicles!
+Simply freeze the smoothie in popsicle molds for a refreshing, wholesome treat.

 Dairy FreeGluten FreePaleoVeganVegetarian